Skip to content

 2. Name your pool simmate-database-00-pool and select simmate-database-00 for the database

-4. Create the pool when you're ready!
+4. Create the pool when ready!

-ENGINE: django.db.backends.postgresql
+engine: django.db.backends.postgresql

-HOST: db-postgresql-nyc3-49797-do-user-8843535-0.b.db.ondigitalocean.com
+host: db-postgresql-nyc3-49797-do-user-8843535-0.b.db.ondigitalocean.com

-NAME: simmate-database-00-pool # THIS LINE WAS UPDATED
+name: simmate-database-00-pool # THIS LINE WAS UPDATED

-USER: doadmin
+user: doadmin

-PASSWORD: asd87a9sd867fasd
+password: asd87a9sd867fasd

-PORT: 25061
+port: 25061

 sslmode: require